Marvin8or/DeepLearningPackage/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Deep Learning Package From Scratch could always use more documentation, whether as part of the
+DeepLearning could always use more documentation, whether as part of the
-official Deep Learning Package From Scratch docs, in docstrings, or even on the web in blog posts,
+official DeepLearning docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/Marvin8or/deep_learning_package_from_scratch/issues.
+The best way to send feedback is to file an issue at https://github.com/Marvin8or/deeplearning/issues.

 If you are proposing a feature: